-Can ayurvedic medicines be taken along with allopathic medications when trying to conceive?
+Can ayurvedic medicines be taken along with allopathic medications?

 Patient's Query